 You’ll need to take your dog out more frequently and give it more attention.
 That shouldn’t be too hard.

 Hiding the Evidence

-When your dog eats its own poop, it generally won’t do any harm to your pooches health.
-It may or may not throw up, and continue with its regular activities.
-It’s when it turns to eat the feces of other dogs (or animals) that problems can occur.
+When your dog eats poop, it generally won’t harm your puppy’s health.
+It may or may not throw up and continue with its regular activities.

 Note: Dogs generally throw up more often after eating the feces of other animals.

 Bacteria and Parasites

 First of all, when dogs eat another animal’s stool, they are at risk of ingesting bacteria and the eggs of intestinal parasites.

 But that’s not all.
 The bacteria I mentioned are easily transmitted to humans.

 So, if your dog is a regular poop-eater, remember this piece of information when your dog lovingly licks your face.

 To have a healthy diet, dogs need three essential macronutrients: protein, fat, and carbohydrates.
 It’s unfortunate, but most dogs eat highly processed food regularly.